Ferrari's Leclerc takes pole for Monaco GP, Verstappen 2nd - WTMJ

 “That crash ruined the chance for pole,” Verstappen said.
 “Just a shame about the red flag.”

-Leclerc, who grew up in Monaco and lives nearby, waved to his fans as a crane lifted his car off the track.
-He lap at 1 minute, 10.35 seconds on the 3.4-kilometer (2.1-mile) course gave him his eighth career pole.
-But it was his first since the Mexican Grand Prix in October, 2019, and a boost for Ferrari after the team struggled all last year.
+Leclerc waved to his fans as a crane lifted his car off the track.
+His lap at 1 minute, 10.35 seconds on the 3.4-kilometer (2.1-mile) course gave him his eighth career pole.
+But it was his first since the Mexican Grand Prix in October 2019 and a boost for Ferrari after the team struggled all last year.

 Leclerc will try to become Monaco’s first local winner since Louis Chiron in 1931.

+Prince Rainier III, Albert’s father and husband to American actress Grace Kelly, was only a young boy when Chiron won.

+If Leclerc does win, Albert’s wife Princess Charlene will not witness it.
+She left for a wildlife preservation mission to South Africa, the Royal Palace said.

-Valtteri Bottas qualified third behind Verstappen.
-Then Carlos Sainz Jr. completed a great day for the Italian manufacturer by qualifying fourth in his Ferrari.
+Meanwhile, Carlos Sainz Jr. completed a great day for the Italian manufacturer by qualifying fourth in his first season with Ferrari.

 Lando Norris of McLaren was fifth and followed by AlphaTauri’s Pierre Gasly.